simonwep/selection/README.md

 Since version `1.2.x` selection-js is event-driven.
 Use the `on(event, cb)` and `off(event, cb)` functions to bind / unbind event-listener.

+> You may want to checkout the [source](https://gist.github.com/Simonwep/b0c25725a4715c1c5aab501d6a782a71) used in the demo-page, it's easier than reading through the manual.

 | Event      | Description
 | -------------- | ----------- |
 | `beforestart`  | The `mousedown` / `touchstart` got called inside a valid boundary.
 Return `false` to cancel selection immediatly.  |